How to Embed Matters: Evaluation of EO Embedding Design Choices: Experiments and Results

 We first examine performance across all evaluated embedding variants in Figure~\ref{fig:task_spread}, aggregating results over backbones, SSL objectives, pooling strategies, intermediate layers, and concatenation settings.

-\textbf{Semantic land-cover targets.} Landcover Agriculture and Landcover Forest achieve the highest median $R^2$ values (both above 0.80) with low variability, indicating that these signals are reliably captured across embeddings.
+\textbf{Semantic land-cover targets.} Land-cover Agriculture and Land-cover Forest achieve the highest median $R^2$ values (both above 0.80) with low variability, indicating that these signals are reliably captured across embeddings.
 Crops shows moderate spread.
 While peak $R^2$ values are partially saturated, the Q-score reveals meaningful differences in robustness not visible from mean accuracy alone.

-\textbf{Continuous biophysical and atmospheric targets} These targets are more challenging.
+\textbf{Continuous biophysical and atmospheric targets} are more challenging.
 Biomass and Heat Island Mean show lower median $R^2$, and Clouds exhibits strong sensitivity to representation design with wide variation across methods, indicating greater dependence on representation choice.
 Heat Island Std is the most difficult target overall.

 Comparing $R^2$ and Q-score further separates accuracy from robustness.
 TerraMind mean embeddings often achieve the highest average $R^2$, whereas the strongest Q-scores frequently arise from concatenated representations, suggesting that combining complementary embeddings improves stability.
 Overall, task difficulty varies substantially, and robustness provides complementary insight beyond mean $R^2$ when comparing embedding strategies.